Waldorf-Inspired Virtual Classes

 (The Diatonic Flute is also called a soprano flute or C flute.)
 We will be playing the instrument with Choroi fingering tuned to 440 Hz (Important information to have when ordering!)
 We have many musical adventures ahead as we learn basic music skills and how to play the flute!

-Needle Felting & Practical Arts: Animal Adaptations
+Needle Felting & Practical Arts: Felted Friends of Forest, Field, & Sea

 Theatre & Speech